-To be a Catholic school community that recognises the uniqueness and diversity of every person, nurturing faith, wellbeing, and inclusivity while pursuing excellence.
+St Martin's Catholic Primary School is a school community that recognises the uniqueness of every person, nurturing faith and wellbeing, and pursuing excellence in education.

 Rationale

 In Australia, over 950,000 cases of skin cancer are treated every year and over 2,000 people die from skin cancer each year.
 Two out of three Australians develop skin cancer before the age of 70.
 (Reference: Cancer Council SA)